porya-gohary/np-data-age-analysis/README.md

 ```bash
 ./run_analysis ../examples/dag-task-3.prec.yaml -m 4 -w
 ```
-This will run the analysis for ([dag-task-3.prec.yaml](./examples/dag-task-3.prec.yaml)) with four cores, without timing uncertainty, EDF scheduling policy and partitioned scheduler.
+This will run the analysis for ([dag-task-3.prec.yaml](./examples/dag-task-3.prec.yaml)) with four cores, without timing uncertainty, EDF scheduling policy, and partitioned scheduler.

 ⚠️ Note: By using the partitioned scheduler, the mapped PE for each task is read from the input file.